meel1975/understanding-flutter/flutter-technical-interview.md

 	- Flutter's reactive framework and declarative UI paradigm make it easier for developers to build complex UIs with less code.
 4. **High Performance**: Flutter uses a compiled programming language (Dart) and a graphics engine (Skia) to render UI elements directly on the canvas, bypassing the *OEM widgets used by traditional mobile frameworks*.
 This approach results in high performance and smooth animations, even on less powerful devices.
 Additionally, Flutter's architecture enables it to achieve consistent 60 frames per second (fps) performance, providing users with a smooth and responsive experience across different platforms.
 > Many mobile development frameworks rely on the native widgets provided by the operating system (such as UIKit for iOS or Android SDK for Android) to render UI elements.
 These widgets are often designed specifically for their respective platforms and are tightly integrated with the operating system.
 In contrast, Flutter takes a different approach.
 It doesn't use these native widgets directly.
 Instead, it provides its own set of widgets that are rendered directly on the canvas using *Skia, a 2D graphics engine*.
 This allows Flutter to achieve high performance and consistent behavior across different platforms, as it doesn't rely on platform-specific widgets and rendering mechanisms.

+## Dart
+Dart is a programming language developed by Google, designed for building web, server, and mobile applications.
+Dart is the programming language used to develop Flutter apps.

+Flutter is a UI toolkit/framework also developed by Google and it uses Dart as its primary programming language.

+Dart provides the foundational language features and libraries that Flutter relies on to create user interfaces, manage app state, handle asynchronous operations, and more.

+> Dart is the language you use to write Flutter apps, while Flutter provides the UI framework and runtime environment for running Dart code and rendering user interfaces.

+Key features and characteristics:

+1. **General-Purpose Language**: Dart is a versatile language suitable for a wide range of application domains, including web development, mobile app development, server-side programming, and command-line tools.

+2. **Object-Oriented**: Dart is an object-oriented language, which means it supports concepts such as classes, objects, inheritance, and encapsulation.
+This makes it easy to organize and structure code into reusable components.

+3. **Optional Typing**: Dart supports both static and dynamic typing.
+You can choose to specify types for variables and function parameters, or you can rely on type inference to determine types automatically.
+This flexibility allows developers to write code that is both statically and dynamically typed, depending on their preferences and requirements.

+4. **Asynchronous Programming**: Dart provides built-in support for asynchronous programming using features such as async and await.
+This allows developers to write code that performs asynchronous operations, such as fetching data from a network or accessing files, without blocking the main thread.

+5. **Single-Threaded with Event Loop**: Dart is primarily a single-threaded language with an event loop, similar to JavaScript.
+This means that Dart code runs on a single thread, but asynchronous operations are scheduled on the event loop, allowing for non-blocking I/O and concurrency.

+6. **Garbage Collection**: Dart uses automatic memory management through garbage collection.
+Developers don't need to manually allocate or deallocate memory, as Dart's garbage collector automatically manages memory allocation and deallocation, freeing developers from memory management concerns.

+7. **Ahead-of-Time (AOT) and Just-in-Time (JIT) Compilation**: Dart supports both AOT and JIT compilation.
+JIT compilation is used during development for hot reload and fast iteration cycles, while AOT compilation is used for production builds to generate optimized machine code for better performance.

+8. **Strong Tooling and Ecosystem**: Dart comes with a rich set of development tools, including the Dart SDK, Dart DevTools, and the Dart Analyzer.
+Additionally, Dart has a growing ecosystem of libraries and packages that provide functionality for a wide range of tasks, such as web development, HTTP requests, database access, and more.

+Overall, Dart is a modern, expressive, and productive language that offers a powerful set of features for building a variety of applications across different platforms.
+Its simplicity, flexibility, and strong tooling make it an attractive choice for developers looking to build high-quality software efficiently.

 ## Hot restart vs Hot reload
 ### Hot Reload: